Abhilash-Ponnachan/aws-notes/notes-overview.md

    - If we attached an _encrypted EBS volume_ to a _supported instance_ all, data-at-rest, disk I/O, and snapshots created from that volume are encrypted.
 Encryption happens on the associated EC2 instance and provides data-in-transit encryption from the insyance to the EBS volume.
 This typically uses the AWS Key Management Service (KMS), but we can choose to use Customer Master Key (CMK) if needed.
 - For backup we can create a _snapshot_ and store that _snapshot_ in S3.
 - We can also create an EBS volume from an S3 _snapshot_ and attach that to another instance.
+##### Amazon EC2 Instance Store
+- This is block storage that is physically attached to the host machine.
+- Instance store is _not a durable_ storage, and is persisted only for the lifetime of teh instance.
+   - If the instance _stops_, or _terminates_, or there is s _hard disk failure_, all data will be lost.
+   - If the instance _reeboots_, however the data would be retained.
+- Instance store is suitable for temperory storage use-cases such as scratch-data, buffers, caches, temperory files etc.
+- Instance store volumes have to be specified when the instance is launched.
+Then it has to be formatted and mounted.
+We cant't add instance store volumes after the instance is launched.
+- We can't detach an instance store volume and attach it to another instance.
+It is tied to the instance it was luanched with.
+- If we create an AMI from an instance, the data on the associated instance-storage is not part of the image.
+- Instance sotre costs are part of the instance's usage-cost.
+##### Amazon Elastic File System (EFS)
+- EFS povides scalable file storage for EC2 instances.
+- We can use EFS as a common data source across workloads/applications running on multiple instances.
+- We first create an EFS, then configure our instance to mount the EFS (_specify a mount-point_) and finally use it for storing data.
+- As of 2019 Feb, EFS is not availabe for Windows inatnces.
+##### Amazon Elastic File System (EFS)
+- Amazon S3 provides reliable, highly-scalable, inexpensive data stirage solition.
+- S3 is an _object storage_ and stores data as _objects_ within _buckets_.
+- _Buckets_ help organize the S3 namspace at the top level, and associates it with an account.
+Each _bucket_ has to be a globally unique name.
+- S3 _objects_ are accessed through HTTP/S.
+- AWS stores S3 objects redundantly on multiple devices across multiple facilities.
+- S3 allows _concurrent_ reads & writes to the _object_ by many different clients.
+This makes it ideal for distributed computing architectures where concurrency is primary, and eventual consistency is acceptable.
+- Amazon uses S3 to stores AMIs and snapshots (backup copies) of data volumes.
+- S3 also supports APIs to interact with it programatically.